 Part 2.
-Course Alignment with Elements of NCTM CAEP Standards (2012) and with NCTM CAEP Mathematics Content
+Course Alignment with Components of NCTM Standards (2020)

 Include two or three alignment tables.
-Table 1 requires programs to discuss the way in which technology and concrete materials are used by candidates across domains to learn mathematics.
-Table 2 aligns domain competencies in the NCTM CAEP Mathematics Content for Secondary, Middle Grades, or Elementary Mathematics Specialist.
-Table 3 is required when programs align course grades to standards other than Standard 1.
+Table 1 requires programs to discuss the way in which technology and concrete materials are used by candidates across components of Standard 1 to learn mathematics.
+Table 2 aligns courses to Standard 1 components.
+Table 3 is required when programs align courses to standards other than Standard 1.